CaptWake/N-Body-Odyssey/README.md

 # N-Body Odyssey: Algorithms and Technologies

 This project explores N-Body simulations using different algorithms and technologies to study their performance characteristics.
-It includes implementations of All-Pairs (`O(n^2)`) and Barnes-Hut (`O(n log n)`) algorithms, leveraging various technologies such as OpenMP, OpenMPI, Rust, CUDA, and AVX.
+It includes implementations of All-Pairs and Barnes-Hut algorithms, leveraging various technologies such as OpenMP, OpenMPI, Rust, CUDA, and AVX.

 ## Project Structure